ursa-mikail/threat_modeling_framework_and_sop/readme.md

 ---

 ## Understand The Context Of The Use Cases Of The Solution
-In threat modeling, understanding the context of the solution’s use cases involves an examination of the use case context, often captured in a Business Requirement Specification (BRS).
-The BRS serves as a foundational document, articulating why the solution exists.
-It captures environmental nuances and the business landscape in which the solution is expected to operate.
-The document outlines essential requirements, delineating existing service levels and targeted improvements.
-It serves as the starting point for proposing preliminary security measures and garnering consensus from stakeholders, ensuring a collective understanding of security objectives before deeper threat analysis.
+In threat modeling, the equivalent of understanding the context of the solution's use cases involves examination of use case context.
+This can be captured in a document such as the Business Requirement Specification (BRS).
+The BRS serves as a foundational document, encapsulating the entirety of requirements articulating why the solution exists.
+This document is instrumental in capturing the environmental nuances and business landscape within which the solution is expected to operate.
+It outlines the essential requirements that the system must fulfill, delineating the existing service level and the targeted improvements it aims to achieve.
+It serves as the starting point to propose preliminary security measures and garner consensus from stakeholders, ensuring a collective understanding of the security objectives.
+This sets the stage for a more in-depth exploration of potential threats in subsequent phases of the threat modeling process.

 ## Determine The Strata(s) Involved For The Solution
 ### Define Objectives and Scope
 Identify the scope of the threat modeling process, including the network topology, systems architecture, applications, or components to be assessed.

 ### 7 Strata
-A simplified and unified framework can be derived from multiple frameworks, covering 7 strata.
-The focus is to design countermeasures and defenses against threats across infrastructures, systems, platforms, frameworks, schemes, protocols, and algorithms.
-The framework ensures observability and controllability of the cybersecurity terrain while overcoming complexity and lack of visibility.
+A simplified and unified framework can be derived from multiple frameworks.
+The framework covers 7 strata.
+The focus is to have countermeasures and defenses designed against threats for the domains of infrastructures, systems, platform frameworks, schemes, protocols, and algorithms.

+The 7-strata domain framework is derived as a common denominator that covers the frameworks mentioned above.
+The idea is to capture the observability and controllability of the cybersecurity terrain addressed.
+The crux is to overcome complexity and the lack of visibility.

 #### The 7-Strata Domains:
 1. **Infrastructure — Network**